Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

 It is worth noting that initial prices of the foreign and domestic equity is immaterial when pricing equity protection swaps within the setup of a cross-currency market model.
-This is easy to understand since the payoffs of equity protection swaps only depend on realized returns on the reference domestic and foreign portfolios, as well as on respective notional principals, but they do not depend on the initial prices of equities.
-In contrast, when presenting static hedging portfolios on various kinds of EPSs, we assume that the trading strategies are static and based on actively traded options and thus the initial prices of equities and real-world strikes of traded options are relevant.

-To sum up, one should note the distinction between the static hedging results based on traded options and theoretical computations where prices are computed within a cross-currency market model using an implicit assumption that all options can be dynamically hedged using underlying domestic and foreign assets.
+This is easy to understand since the payoffs of equity protection swaps only depend on realized returns on the reference domestic and foreign portfolios, and respective notional principals so they are independent of the initial prices of equities.
+However, when presenting implementations of static hedging for various classes of EPSs, we assume that the trading strategies are based on actively traded options and thus the initial market prices of equities and actual strikes for traded options will be used.
+To sum up, one should note the crucial distinction between the real-world pricing results based on market quotes for traded options, which give {\it market prices} of EPSs, and theoretical computations yielding the {\it model prices} of options obtained within a cross-currency market model.
+The former approach relies on the existence of a liquid market for relevant European options, whereas the latter hinges on an implicit assumption that European options can be dynamically hedged using underlying domestic and foreign assets.